volumio/volumio-plugins/plugins/audio_interface/Parameq4Volumio/readme.md

 - Toggle with/without effect
 - Scope for each band (L, R, L+R)
 - 3 preset
-- More than 3800 headphones EQ from AutoEQ !
+- More than 3800 variant of headphones EQ from AutoEQ !
 [AutoEq](https://github.com/jaakkopasanen/AutoEq)
 - import for local EQ file (must be in /data/INTERNAM/Parameq4Volumio/)

+You can add or replace EQ while importing.
+- Select the file for left channel
+- choose the scope L
+- Choose the mode REPLACE
+- Click Import
+- choose the file for right channel
+- choose the scope R
+- chosse the mode ADD
+- Click Import

+Now EQ are loaded

-Data follow this format (max 14 bands).
+Data follow this format (max total 14 bands).
 Only PK (peaking) filters are imported.
 From REW, export 'filter settings as text' in Filter tasks tab.

 ```
-Test file for import.
-This syntaxe must be used.
-Add Left and right channel EQ then choose the scope after import
 Filter 4: ON PK Fc 48.05 Hz Gain -0.70 dB Q 23.967
 Filter 5: ON PK Fc 53.10 Hz Gain -7.90 dB Q 3.340
 Filter 6: ON PK Fc 57.20 Hz Gain -1.90 dB Q 10.194